wray27/Dijkstras-Algorithm/README.md

 ## Usage

-* To compile the code in this repository use the following commands
+* To compile the code in this repository use the following commands:

 ```
 $ cd ./src
 $ javac ./Main.java ./GraphPack/*.java
 ```

-* To run the code in this repository use the following commands
+* To run the code in this repository use the following command:

 ```
 $ java Main